 They don’t tell you what “extract” they are talking about but when I searched for weight loss research on dill, I found nothing.
-Dill does seem to have a diuretic effect so it may act like a natural water pill.
+Dill does seem to have a diuretic effect so it may act as a natural water pill.
 I'm guessing that is why it’s in the ingredients.

 Women who may be pregnant should avoid Hokkaido Weight Loss Pills.
 There is some speculation that dill may cause menstrual bleeding.
 I cannot find any research or case studies to substantiate this however but it is something to consider.

 Chinese Rose Extract